johntyree/rio/README.md

 A pseudo-DJ for internet radio.

 ## Rewrite
-This is an ambitious rewrite from scratch as an experiment on top of iterators.
+This is a rewrite from scratch as an experiment on top of iterators.
 The code is much nicer than the original implementation, but it is not yet feature complete.